tkrajina/TileStitcher/README.md

 The resulting image is a [PIL](http://pythonware.com/products/pil/) Image object.

 Note that bigger images will need more tiles.
 By default the library is limited to stitch 2 tiles horizontally and 2 vertically.
-If you need more (but keep in mind the OSM tile usage policy):
+If you need more (but keep in mind the OSM tile usage policy!):

     slipy_map = mod_tilestitcher.SlippyMapTiles(max_tiles=3)

+If you plan not to use the best zoom, but the second best zoom (one level smaller):

+    slipy_map = mod_tilestitcher.SlippyMapTiles(nth_best_zoom=1)

 ## TODO